alllee/AzureAIMystery/customvision/README.md

 ## OPTIONAL: Additional Steps
 1. Source your own additional images for each murder weapon.
+Use your search engine of choice to search for and download 2-3 images of each murder weapon.

-2. Upload and tag your images on Custom Vision
+2. Upload and tag your images on Custom Vision as you have done previously.

 3. Retrain your model.
 How has the additional training data affected your model performance?